StringerMus/django-film-club/README.md

 ![review](test_review1)

 I submit the review, the page reloads with a notification the review has been submitted and the review appears with the title, content, author, date & time.
-I if

 ![review](test_review2)

 To test the review form, views, edit and delete functionality properly, I have clicked into 'The Wailing' film where 2 reviews already exist.
 As john_doe I will post another review.
 When I submit the review, this is added to the review section and as this is ordered on latest the review appears at the top.
-I am unable to post a review with the same title as an existing one.
 The review count also increases from 2 to 3 as the number of reviews increases.

 The edit and delete buttons appear only next to the review I have posted as 'john_doe'.
 I am unable to edit reviews from the other users.